Sergeant Major Damsel

 They are aggressive and should be kept with other species in very big aquariums only.

 It is easy to keep the Sergeant Major Damsel fish. (e) The specific gravity (SG) should be between 1,020 and 1,025, the temperature between 23°C (73.4°F) and 26°C (78.8°F).
-The pH levels shouldn't be outside of 8.0 - 8.3 since most marine fish are used to the mentioned range of pH values.
+The recommended pH level is between 8.0 and 8.3 since marine fish are used to these levels in general.

 The Sergeant Major Damselfish has proven to be quite popular with newcomers to the saltwater hobby, this is probably not due to their colouration and markings as they are not the prettiest of damsel fish available but they are relatively easy to care for compared to more delicate species of fish available.
 The following article will offer guidelines on how to care for this fish including water parameters and feeding regimes to advise you if you wish to keep these fish in your own aquarium.